openseg-group/OCNet.pytorch/README.md

 </h2>

-Update on 2019/06/04.
+Update on 2019/07/94.

+**HRNet48V2 + OCR (w/ larger input resolution) can achieve 85%+ on the Cityscapes test set currently.**

-**We achieve 83.3116%+ on the leaderboard of Cityscapes based on single model HRNet48V2 + OCR.
+**We achieve 83.3116%+ on the leaderboard of Cityscapes based on single model HRNet48V2 + OCR [training w/o any tricks].
 More details will be shared in our new code base [openseg.pytorch](https://github.com/openseg-group/openseg.pytorch)**

 Update on 2019/05/27.